mfeyx/akai-midimix-studio-one/README.md

   <PlacementBank target="RemoteBank" pagesize="8" name="MixerBank">
   ```

+- [x] Encoders working in global and focus mode

+In `global` mode the encoders are set up as follows:
+- Row 1 & 2: Adjust the `send level` for the first and second send insert.
+- Row 3: Used for panorama

 ## Configuration and Installation
 This repo contains three files that you need for the configuration: